 State your thesis in the introduction.

-Your thesis must contain a defensible interpretation, not a summary or restatement of the prompt.
-A secure interpretation is the main idea you get from the passage or poem that applies to the prompt's focus.
-Don’t spend too much time on your introduction.
-Two or three sentences are sufficient.
-If you are running out of time, write a thesis for all essays because you will receive at least a point
+Your thesis should provide a defensible interpretation, not merely a summary or restatement of the prompt.
+It should express the main idea derived from the passage or poem that addresses the prompt’s focus.
+Keep it concise — 2 or 3 sentences are sufficient.
+If running out of time, prioritize writing a thesis for each essay to ensure you earn at least one point.

 -

-The word "complex" in a prompt simply means more than one.
+Understand "complex" in a prompt means “more than one.”

-When you analyze a character's complex reaction to events, show two different reactions.
+When you analyze a character's complex reaction to events, show 2 different reactions.
 If needed, discuss a character's complex relationship to something.
-Write about two sides of the relationship, maybe past and present, love and hate, etc.
+Write about 2 sides of the relationship, – past and present, love and hate, etc.

 -

-To score well on the FRQs, include quoted or paraphrased proof of all of your ideas in your essay.
+To score well, include quoted or paraphrased proof of all of your ideas in your essay.
 Focus on specific words and details that support what you have to say.
 Be sure to explain how the evidence illustrates your idea.
-Two pieces of evidence for each of your points are sufficient; only include lists of quotes if they explain how they support your interpretation.
+Two pieces of evidence for each of your points are sufficient.
+Only include lists of quotes if they explain how they support your interpretation.

 -